hadimh93/hadimh93/README.md

 - 👋 Hi, I’m @hadimh93
-- 👀 I am a Macrosystems graduate with a strong background in statistics and machine learning, with the experience of using predictive data modeling to address real business problems and familiar with Deep and Reinforcement Learning Algorithms using Python and R programming.
+- 👀 I am a motivated data scientist with more than four years of expertise in designing, training, and fine-tuning machine-learning models.
+     I have a solid foundation in statistics, experiment design, time-series analysis, and machine learning.
+I have experience using predictive data modeling to solve actual business challenges and presenting findings to management.
+I have advanced knowledge in the areas of anomaly detection, natural language processing, and customer behavior analysis.
+I also have specialized knowledge in the construction of tuning and validation procedures to enhance the effectiveness and performance of AI/ML systems.

 - 🌱 My Work & Research Interests
       * 𝐷𝑎𝑡𝑎 𝑆𝑐𝑖𝑒𝑛𝑐𝑒
       * 𝐴𝑝𝑝𝑙𝑖𝑒𝑑 𝑆𝑡𝑎𝑡𝑖𝑠𝑡𝑖𝑐𝑠